2019 CLAG FIELD STUDY AWARDS

 Proposals will be evaluated on criteria including but not limited to the following:

 A selection committee will review all applications and make a recommendation to the CLAG chair.
-Awardees will be notified by April 10, 2018.
-The award winners will be recognized at the 2018 CLAG-LASG Business Meeting at the AAG Annual Meeting in New Orleans and on the CLAG website.
+Awardees will be notified by April 4, 2019.
+The award winners will be recognized at the 2019 CLAG-LASG Business Meeting at the AAG Annual Meeting in Washington, D.C. and on the CLAG website.

 Fieldwork Proposal Narrative